 Lethbridge is not just an average city, but rather an integral part of the economy of Alberta.
 This is not just because it is the fourth largest city in the region, dwarfed only by Calgary, Edmonton, and Red Deer.
-Lethbridge is in fact the central location for the primary financial institutions for the area in Canada.
-Centers for transportation, commercial, and industrial amenities for south Alberta are found within Lethbridge, and the economy has therefore remained strong throughout the city's history.
+Lethbridge is, in fact, the central location for the primary financial institutions for the area in Canada.
+Centers for transportation, commercial, and industrial amenities for south Alberta are found within Lethbridge, and the economy has, therefore, remained stable throughout the city's history.

 City Size and Population Density

 The city of Lethbridge comes in with a total surface area of 122.09 square kilometers (47.14 square miles).
 In combination with the population total nearing 100,000 - the population density is increasing.
 Currently, the density is around 759.5 residents per square kilometer (1,967 people living per square mile).

 Demographic data from 2016 shows that 50.9% of the population is female and 49.1% is male.

 There are 40,803 households within the city and an average of 2.41 people per dwelling.
 Among the total number of homes, there are only 2,127 vacant structures, accounting for 5.2% of all dwellings within Lethbridge.
 Currently, there are 335 dwellings under construction in the city.